Keyboard shortcuts

 SYSAND_CRED_<X>_BEARER_TOKEN = <TOKEN>

-With the above the Sysand client will send Authorization: Bearer <TOKEN> in response to 4xx statuses when accessing URLs maching <PATTERN>.
+With the above the Sysand client will send Authorization: Bearer <TOKEN> in response to 4xx statuses when accessing URLs matching <PATTERN>.